cdahmedeh/Crosswind/README.md

 Crosswind is a compatibility layer that connects various modern EFBs to desktop flight simulators.

 It is currently a proof-of-concept to allow using Microsoft Flight Simulator 2004 with Navigraph Charts.
 More EFBs are planned to be supported like LittleNavmap and ForeFlight.
-With possible expansions to support simulators other than MSFS and X-Plane like Condor and Aerofly FS.
+With possible expansions to support simulators other than MSFS and X-Plane like FlightGear, Aerofly FS, and Condor.

 Only available through the command line for now.